exporl/apex/documentation/basicconcepts/index.md

 standard

 :   In a multiple alternatives forced choice procedure the reference
     signal is defined as the standard.
-Internally, Apex3 does not differentiate between a stimulus and a standard.
+Internally, APEX 4 does not differentiate between a stimulus and a standard.
 See example 2: the standard is defined under stimulus and should be referred to by its ID.